spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 ## Fee Calculation

-The Monthly Fee is calculated each month as a percentage of your monthly savings.
+The Monthly Fee is calculated each month according to your specific agreement with Spot.

+### Elastigroup/Ocean vCPU Hour Fee Calculation

+The total number of monthly vCPU hours is calculated according to:

+<i>The number of vCPUs you allocated to each Ocean and/or Elastigroup managed instance</i> × <i>the number of hours each instance runs each month</i>

 ### Elastigroup/Ocean Service Savings Definition

-For each cloud provider, “Savings” is defined as follows:
+If your monthly fee is calculated as a percent of your monthly savings, <i>Savings</i> is defined according to the cloud provider:

 #### AWS Spot Instances